-During years when the Commission conducts competitive rounds, MHCF will not allocate more than 25% of the volume cap to be allocated in that round to one project sponsor, unless an exception is approved by the MHCF Director.
-Additionally, MHCF will not allocate more than 25% of the calendar year's aggregate available bond cap for a calendar year, including both Carryforward Bond Cap and Current Bond Cap, to a single project sponsor.
+During years when the Commission conducts competitive rounds, the Commission will not allocate more than 25% of the volume cap to be allocated in that round to one project sponsor, unless an exception is approved by the Director of Multifamily Housing and Community Facilities (MHCF).
+Additionally, the Commission will not allocate more than 25% of the calendar year's aggregate available bond cap for a calendar year, including both Carryforward and current year cap, to a single project sponsor.